jamesandyward/MOSAIC/README.md

 Fourth argument is the name of the file containing the path for the output files for example: ~/projects/data/MOSAIC/inputs/

 bash mosaic_inputs.sh ~/projects/data/ cattle.chr sample_info.txt /projects/data/MOSAIC/inputs/

+### 2. Recombination Rate File ###
+The recombination rates files are made up of 3 lines and is generated from the recombination map obtained from this paper: https://doi.org/10.1371/journal.pgen.1005387

+1. The first contains the numbers of sites - :sites: XXXX
+2. The second contains the positions - 5467839 etc.
+3. The third contains the cumulative recombination rates, so we consecutively add the recombination rates.

+In order to get the recombination map we have to the format used by MOSAIC, the r_rates.R script can be used.
+This script takes two arguments.

+1. The first argument is the name of the recombination map file, if unchanged from the paper it should be cattle_rmap.txt
+2. The second argument is the path to where you want to put the output files, this should be the same as the output location from above, so: /projects/data/MOSAIC/inputs/

+Rscript r_rates.R cattle_rmap.txt /projects/data/MOSAIC/inputs/

+This should mean you have all the necessary input files needed to run MOSAIC.